Stories

 “This is about building connections and strengthening community,” said Brown, who is a U.S. Bank Business Access Advisor serving Chicago and Milwaukee.
 “It’s about our leaders hearing firsthand the challenges business owners face with securing capital, getting information, and having a strong relationship with a financial institution.”

-Brown, who is focused on bridging gaps and being a conduit for business owners looking for solutions, will be holding her third annual Access Business Bus Tour in August, which also happens to be National Black Business Month.
-Similar tours are happening across the bank’s footprint with the Business Access Advisors hosting an inaugural business tour in Minnesota in August, one in Los Angeles in September, and an Arkansas-based Business Access Advisor joining ReMix Ideas – an organization dedicated to supporting Black-owned businesses – as a community leader on a bus tour for the third year.
+Brown, who is focused on bridging gaps and being a conduit for business owners looking for solutions, will be holding her third annual Access Business Bus Tour in August.
+Similar tours are happening across the bank’s footprint with the Business Access Advisors hosting an inaugural business tour in Minnesota in August, one in Los Angeles in September, and an Arkansas-based Business Access Advisor joining ReMix Ideas as a community leader on a bus tour for the third year.

 “We find over and over again that the common pitfalls for small business owners often come from lack of access – whether it’s capital or resources and information,” said Brown.
 “It’s part of the reason why U.S. Bank created the Business Access Advisor role.
 We are striving to help business owners overcome those common challenges by connecting them with people who can help with access, whether it’s nonprofits or financial education resources.”